 Before emailing us, first, please make sure to check your spam folder and other folders.
 Every once in a while our emails end up there.
 Also, some corporate and university email servers block messages coming from sites they don’t know -- this sometimes includes Racery!
 If necessary, you can switch your email to a personal account rather than a corporate email address.

 Yes!
 You’ll get an email two days before the race begins.
 Keep your eye out for a subject line “Just two days until the start of ‘race-name-here’!!

-Put an @ in front of your team name, for example @teamblue or @therascals, in a message in the message board, and only team members will see the message.
-Team members will get an email notification of this message.
-If they reply to your post, even without the team name, their messages will stay private.
+If you pick the "team" option in your race's messageboard, only team members will see the message.
+They'll also get an email notification with your message.
+If they reply, even without the team name, their messages will stay private.
 Nobody will get an email to replies that don't contain @yourteamname.

 The experience looks slightly different between the web version of the race and the iOS version, but the outcome is the same: open the racer (or team) tab and you'll see yourself (or team.)